 Manufacturers are permitted to market devices only for specific indications that have been approved by the FDA.
-But under the “practice of medicine” exception, doctors may use any approved device for other, nonapproved indications.
+But under the “practice of medicine” exception, doctors may use any approved device for other, non-approved indications.
 This is referred to as “off-label” use.
-For example, a surgeon may implant a stent, a device used to prop open clogged arteries that has been approved by FDA only for coronary arteries, to prop open other noncoronary arteries.
+For example, a surgeon may implant a stent—a device used to prop open clogged arteries that has been approved by the FDA only for coronary arteries—to prop open other non-coronary arteries.

-The FDA should develop a new regulatory framework.
-It should replace the 510(k) process to ensure the safety and effectiveness of moderate-risk devices and also to allow medical devices to reach the market in the fastest and least burdensome fashion possible.
+This new framework should replace the 510(k) process to ensure the safety and effectiveness of moderate-risk devices.
+It should also allow medical devices to reach the market in the fastest and least burdensome fashion possible.

-Device companies should be prohibited from promoting a device for uses that have not been approved by the FDA.
+Device companies should be prohibited from promoting a device for uses not approved by the FDA.

 National device registry

 The FDA should continue to implement legislation to establish a national registry to identify, track, and report defective or malfunctioning high-risk medical devices.

 Congress should enact legislation that would provide patients with legal recourse if they are injured by a defective or malfunctioning implanted medical device.

 Transparency and competition

 Policymakers should increase transparency and competition in the market for medical devices.
 Efforts may include supporting price disclosure, improving the availability of information on medical device performance and clinical outcomes to health care providers and consumers in an understandable format, imposing restrictions on anticompetitive marketing practices, and encouraging cost containment through payment and delivery reforms.